slgrobotics/turtlebot3/README.md

 The Autonomy Labs *"create_driver"* node on RPi (https://github.com/slgrobotics/create_robot - you may use _foxy_ branch for Humble) isn't a ROS2 Turtlebot yet and requires an actual ROBOTIS *robot_state_publisher* node to run - which I run on the Desktop.
 See https://github.com/slgrobotics/turtlebot3/blob/ros2-devel/turtlebot3_bringup/launch/robot.launch.py

 As the ROBOTIS code handled only "burger" and "waffle" bots, I had to fork their repository to add _Create 1_ URDF and introduce minor configuration changes.
+My other robots (Dragger, Plucky) run *robot_state_publisher* node on-board and don't need Desktop-side URDF.

 **Note:** Instructions here relate to Desktop machine only.